Point Lookout: a free weekly publication of Chaco Canyon Consulting

 As Conway puts it even more concisely, "Systems image their design groups."
 Specifically, for each pair of interacting system elements A and B, there is an interacting pair of groups of system designers, A' and B', respectively responsible for system elements A and B.

 Conway's Law has implications that reach beyond system design.
-For example, it's likely a cause of the formation of technical debt in cases where reorganizations or organizational acquisitions have broken the homomorphism between the social architecture of the organization and the technical architectures of the systems that organization maintains.
+For example, it's likely a cause of the formation or persistence of technical debt in cases where reorganizations or organizational acquisitions have broken the homomorphism between the social architecture of the organization and the technical architectures of the systems that organization maintains.
 [Brenner 2019.4] [Brenner 2019.5]

 The role of Conway's Law in subgrouping